interchange/interchange/README.md

 ### Makefile.PL

 Script to create a Makefile, used for installation.
-(Run `./configure` for usage instructions)
+Run `./configure` for usage instructions.

 ### dist/

 The distribution files, exclusive of executable files and modules.
 Includes:

+* `code/` - Usertags and other customizable code
-* interchange.cfg.dist - Distribution-default interchange.cfg
+* `interchange.cfg.dist` - Distribution-default interchange.cfg
-* strap/ - Demo catalog skeleton, used by makecat
+* `lib/` - Back-end administrative interface
-* src/ - C and Perl code for CGI link programs
+* `src/` - C and Perl code for CGI link programs
-* lib/ - Back-end administrative interface
-* code/ - Usertags and other customizable code
+* `strap/` - Demo catalog skeleton, used by makecat

+### eg/

+Various helper scripts and addons.

 ### hints.pl

 OS-specific configuration settings.

-### eg/

-Various helper scripts and addons.

 ### lib/

 The library modules needed to run Interchange.

+### relocate.pl

+Script that adjusts paths in `scripts/` for installation into `bin/`.

 ### scripts/

-The executable files, relocated to bin/ in the install directory.
+The executable files, relocated to `bin/` in the install directory.

-### relocate.pl

-Script that adjusts paths in scripts/ for installation into bin/.

 ### test.pl